Utility-Provided Assistance Programs

 Benefit: Up to $300 for water and up to $500 for water and wastewater combined.

-Eligibility: Household earnings at or below 175 percent of the federal poverty guidelines.
+Eligibility: Must be an Aqua account holder.
+Household income must be at or below 175% of the federal income guidelines.
 Applicants may be required to have a disconnection notice or be currently disconnected.
+The customer cannot have had any bad debt, tampering or collection issues with Aqua within the last 2 years.

 Size of household* |